 - What brand of implant is the best?
 There are three main companies that supply breast implants in the U.S. These are Mentor, Allergan, and Sientra.
 They are all great companies with great products.
 All are FDA-approved.

 - How do I choose the implant that is best for me?
 This is multifactorial.
 First, we should have a good understanding of your overall goal.
 Do you want natural vs. unnatural, a gentle boost or a dramatic augmentation?
 Then we measure your actual breast dimensions and thickness of your breast tissue to make sure that the chosen implant will safely fit within your breast.
 Finally, we choose the implant.
 The implants all differ in their projection (how far they will stick out from your chest wall), their width (will they fit in the width of your breast), and their volume (how well do they fill out your breast).
 We take all of this into consideration when choosing the right implant for you.

 - What if I choose an implant that is too big?
 Typically, when this happens, the implant can stick out laterally so you feel it when you put your arm down or can almost cause a “uni-boob” type of appearance.
 People tend to look top heavy as well with implants that are too large.
 More importantly, this can cause complications down the road.
 The pressure from the implants as well as gravity, can ultimately cause issues that will result in complex revision surgery in the future.

-I hope this blog helps clarify some of the common questions about breast implants.
+I hope this blog helps clarify some of the common questions about breast augmentation and breast implants.
 While our office consultation will go into more depth about implants, complications, expectations, etc. these are some of the most common questions that come up.
 Have any more questions?
-Set up a consultation with us or see a board-certified Plastic Surgeon.
-He or she will be able to educate you well on this topic!
+Set up a consultation with us or see New Jersey board-certified plastic surgeon Dr. Smita.
+She will be able to educate you well on this topic with a free consultation!